 - To determine whether the grievance process was conducted fairly in light of the charges and information presented, and in conformity with prescribed procedures.
 The Complainant is given a reasonable opportunity to present information that their rights were violated, and the Respondent is given a reasonable opportunity to prepare a response to those allegations.
-Deviations from designated procedures will not be a basis for sustaining an appeal unless significant prejudice results. - To consider new evidence, sufficient to change the outcome of the determination, that was not available to the person appealing prior to the determination.
+Deviations from designated procedures will not be a basis for sustaining an appeal unless significant prejudice results. - To consider new evidence, sufficient to change the outcome of the determination, that was not available to the person appealing prior to the determination. - To determine whether the sanction(s) imposed were appropriate for the violation of the Policy under which the Respondent was found to have committed.

-This appeal must be submitted within 10 business days and sent to the Senior Vice President of Human Resources and Community Culture, or their designee, and the Dean of Students, or their designee.
+This appeal must be submitted within 10 business days and sent to Jean White, Senior Vice President of Human Resources and Community Culture, or her designee, and Craig Lennon, Dean of Students, or his designee.
 Appellate officers will review the appeal and determine if there is a basis for the appeal.
 If there is not, they will dismiss the appeal and let the appealing party know in writing within 5 days of the receipt of an appeal.